mcomella/mcomella.github.com/about.md

 layout: info
 title: about
 ---
 Hello!
-My name is Michael Comella and I'm currently a senior at Brown University, majoring in Computer Science.
+My name is Michael Comella and I'm currently a senior at studying Computer Science at [Brown University](https://brown.edu).
+I am a former intern of both [Google](https://google.com) and [Mozilla](https://mozilla.org) and, starting this summer, I will be returning to Mozilla to work on mobile full-time.

-Below you will find some external links to my activity on the web.
+Below you will find some external links to my various escapades on the web.
 Please enjoy! ^_^

 Contact
 -------